oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Stable-sorting of an ordered collection produces another ordered collection.
 A stable-sort does not necessarily produce a total order, the sorted collection may still contain two occurrences whose relative order does not matter.
 The transformation [`orderby`](#Transformationorderby) performs a stable-sort.

 The output set of a [basic aggregation](#BasicAggregation) transformation can contain instances of an entity type without entity id.
 After a [`concat`](#Transformationconcat) transformation, different occurrences of the same entity can differ in individual non-declared properties.
 To account for such cases, the definition of sameness given in [OData-URL, section 5.1.1.1.1](#ODataURL) is refined here.
-Instances are _the same_ if
+Instances of structured types are _the same_ if
 - both are instances of complex types and both are null or both have the same structure and same values with null considered different from absent or
 - both are instances of entity types without entity id (transient entities, see [OData-Protocol, section 4.3](#ODataProtocol)) and both are null or both have the same structure and same values with null considered different from absent (informally speaking, they are compared like complex instances) or
 - (1) both are instances of the same entity type with the same entity id (non-transient entities, see [OData-Protocol, section 4.1](#ODataProtocol)) and (2) the structural and navigation properties contained in both have the same values (for non-primitive properties the sameness of values is decided by a recursive invocation of this definition).